 The children all felt excited as they went to bed that night.
 At least, Fatty didn’t go to bed, though Larry did.
 But then Larry’s mother usually came to tuck him up and say good night and Fatty’s didn’t.

-This intriguing aside is the only clue to Fatty’s family life we get in the book, but it suggests both that Fatty is a neglected child, starved for attention, and that he is a Hero – one who has fulfilled every child’s great wish, to be father to himself, as Freud says somewhere (doesn’t he?).
+This intriguing aside is the only clue to Fatty’s family life we get in the book, but it suggests both that Fatty is a neglected child, starved for attention, and that he is a Hero – one who has fulfilled every child’s great wish, to be father to himself, as Freud put it.
 It’s quite a subtle characterization for Blyton, as Fatty’s arrogant boastfulness is placed in a different perspective by the insight, but the connection is never made explicit.

 Fatty’s mother does come into the series in later books, though.
 While the other parent’s are strict if benign authority figures, Fatty has his mother “wrapped around his finger”.
-His father, I think, doesn’t come in at all, so he really is father to himself, and his relationship with his mother takes on an Oedipal complexion.
+His father, I think, doesn’t come in at all, so he is indeed father to himself, and his relationship with his mother takes on an Oedipal complexion.

 Fatty is also a Hero because he is preternaturally gifted.
 If we remember our Thomas Carlyle, we will know that the Hero is always gifted: never at one thing, but at all things, because that’s what a Hero was.
 A Hero is emphatically not a “specialist”; he contrasts with the modern notion of the “expert”, who focuses narrowly on one field.
-In On Heroes he starts by noting:
+In On Heroes Carlyle starts by noting:

-I suppose the right good fighter was oftenest also the right good forest-feller – the right good improver, discerner, doer and worker in every kind; for true valor, different enough from ferocity, is the basis of all. (kindle edition, p 19)
+I suppose the right good fighter was oftenest also the right good forest-feller – the right good improver, discerner, doer and worker in every kind; for true valor, different enough from ferocity, is the basis of all. (kindle free edition, p 19)